-The technology: DesignMedix is a small-molecule drug development company with a focus on overcoming drug resistance in infectious and other diseases.
-The company's lead program is a cure for malaria.
+The technology: DesignMedix is a small-molecule drug development company with a focus onovercoming drug resistance in infectious and other diseases.
+The company’s lead program is a cure for malaria.

-Competition: The company notes there are several drugs on the market for malaria, but says they are becoming less effective as drug resistance rises.
+Competition: The company notes there are several drugs on the market for malaria, but says are becoming less effective as drug resistance rises.

 Competitive Advantage: DesignMedix’s technology is designed to overcome a key type of drug resistance found in malaria, bacteria, and cancer.
 DesignMedix’s lead malaria drug worked in all patient samples tested.

-Managers and their background: CEO Stevenson, Ph.D., has experience leading successful entrepreneurial biotech companies, inlcuding work leading to the development of bone growth factors now approved for sale in the U.S. and Europe.
+Managers and their background: CEO Stevenson, Ph.D., has experience leading successful entrepreneurial biotech companies, including work leading to the development of bone growth factors now approved for sale in the U.S. and Europe.
 President and Chief Operating Officer Shotwell has experience transferring drug development programs to major pharmaceutical companies.
 Chief Scientific Officer Peyton, Ph.D., is an analytical and medicinal chemist who has collaborated on numerous drug development programs.

 Investors: Oregon Angel Fund, Angel Oregon, Northwest Technology Ventures, Bellingham Angels and individual investors from Oregon and Washington.